The Bible's Prophetic Accuracy

 - 444 BC, The decree from Artaxerxes to rebuild Jerusalem. (see Nehemiah 2:1-8)

 We can chose any major event from Jesus' birth, to his riding into Jerusalem on a donkey, for the time unto the Messiah.
 As the last two dates include the rebuilding of Jerusalem, to me these are the dates to which Daniel was most likely referring.
 457 BC plus 483 years comes to 25 AD.
 If we use 444 BC plus 483 years, it come to 40 AD.
-Jesus is the only person who fits this timeframe.
-Anyone showing up now will be over nineteen hundred years too late.
+Jesus is the only person who fits into this timeframe.
+Anyone showing up claiming to be a messiah now will be 2,000 years too late.
 Note that in this prophecy Daniel also predicted;

 - That Jerusalem would be rebuilt during troubled times, this was confirmed in Nehemiah chapter 4.